-This plan covers the areas of Portsmouth, Southampton, New Forest National Park and the South Downs National Park.
+This plan covers the administrative areas of Hampshire County Council, Southampton City Council, Portsmouth City Council, New Forest National Park and the part of the South Downs National Park which falls within the administrative boundary of Hampshire Country Council.
 It addresses issues of supply, in terms of producing minerals for the construction industry, and managing mineral extraction in high quality landscapes (e.g. along the River Itchen and the Port of Southampton).
 However, the rising profile of waste management and recycling is presenting greater challenges to transport routes, noise and pollution (like dust emissions).
 As such, the plan's vision is to protect the environment, maintain communities and support the economy.